Building a data processing pipeline using a directory table¶

 Note

-This example uses PUT commands, which cannot be executed from a worksheet in the Snowflake web interface.
+This example uses PUT commands, which you can’t run from a worksheet in the Snowflake web interface.
 To upload files with Snowsight, see Upload files onto a named internal stage.

 PUT file:///my/file/path/prod_review1.pdf @my_pdf_stage AUTO_COMPRESS = FALSE;